-Before we were brought on to take photos of their dishes, The Cup and Saucer’s photos didn’t perform well on social media.
+Before we were brought on to take photos of their dishes, Lisa's photos didn’t perform well on social media.
 In general, for food photography lighting, texture, and composition are necessary to entice the viewer.
 Think about when you are ordering from the menu, you are significantly more likely to order an item that has a picture than one without.
 In the photos above, it was hard to tell just how delicious the food was.
 Lisa wanted her pictures to make a lasting impression so that customers would purchase meals each week.

 For our first session, we took photos using an iPhone and edited them using the Lightroom app.
 We consulted on best practices when DIYing social media photography.
 We started by pulling props such as plates, silverware, linens, and garnishes that complimented the food.

 While shooting, we made sure to leave negative space to allow the eye to rest, as well as to display side items and props as well.
 After consulting how to style the food and compose and take images, we helped edit the photos using a custom preset, all while making sure to stay consistent with the brand.

 When creating, or selecting a preset, it is important to consider your brand’s personality and the purpose of the preset for your photos.
 Because of this, we created a preset that improved the texture and coloring of the food so that the images were appetizing and highlighted the balanced comfort of the food.
 Some of our recommendations for photo editing resources can be found in this blog post.